2012 Military Bowl: San Jose State

 San Jose State quarterback David Fales earned the 2012 Military Bowl MVP title.

 After a 1–12 record in 2010 and 5–7 record in 2011, the Spartans finished with a 10–2 overall record and second-place in the Western Athletic Conference (WAC) at 5–1 (their only conference loss coming to the WAC champion Utah State Aggies).
 After defeating the Louisiana Tech Bulldogs to finish their regular season, the Spartans accepted a bid to the Military Bowl on November 30.

 This was the Spartans' final game as a member of the WAC before moving to the Mountain West Conference in 2013.
 As the WAC stopped sponsoring football after the 2012 season (the conference's 51st in existence), the 2012 Military Bowl was the last football game involving a WAC team.

 After leading San Jose State to a 10–2 regular season record, San Jose State head coach Mike MacIntyre resigned from San Jose State on December 10, 2012, to become head coach at Colorado.
 Defensive coordinator and linebackers coach Kent Baer was named interim head coach for this game only, and San Diego coach Ron Caragher was named as the permanent head coach effective 2013.

 Bowling Green

-In a memorable year for the conference overall, the Falcons finished in second place in the Mid-American Conference (MAC) East Division with a 6–2 record, after which they accepted their invitation to the Military Bowl.
+Bowling Green State University accepted its invitation to the Military Bowl on December 3, after finishing in second place in the Mid-American Conference (MAC) East Division with a 6–2 record.

-Bowling Green State University accepted its invitation to the Military Bowl on December 3.